 The iconic VW Microbus would continue to go through model refreshes and is currently on its sixth generation.
 However, none of the new VW microbus generations seemed to be able to capture the magic of the original.
 We shall see if the new Volkswagen electric bus can recapture that spark.

-When Will the VW ID BUZZ Be Available?
+When is the ID BUZZ Coming Out?

 Currently, the ID BUZZ is scheduled to arrive in Europe in 2022 and the United States in 2023.